smikes/test262/test/suite/promises-aplus/README.md

 The [Promises/A+ spec](https://github.com/promises-aplus/promises-spec) is a standard for JavaScript promises.
 Although Promises/A+ is not formally part of ECMA-262 version 6.0, Promises/A+ informed the development of the Promises portion of ECMAScript 6.0.
 ECMAScript 6.0 `Promise` objects should conform to Promises/A+.

-This directory contains a version of the promises/a+ test suite [link] ported to the test framework used in the ECMA's Test262 project.
+This directory contains a version of the [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests) ported to the test framework used in the ECMA's Test262 project.

 # Difficulties